Flint Institute of Music: History

 Organizers drew up article of incorporation for the Flint Institute of Music in 1966 with its first purpose of a capital campaign for a new music school building then the school with a community service division.
 In 1969, construction began on the Dort Music Center, which was to be an addition to the Dort home instead the home burned in a fire.
 The music center was completed in 1971.
 William C. Byrd was appointed FIM director and conductor of the Flint Symphony Orchestra in 1966.
 In 1971, he began the Young Artist Competition.

 In 1971 the Community Music Association of Flint along with several other musical organizations, including Musical Performing Arts Association, merged to the newly formed Flint Institute of Music.
 Also, Mott College's music classes and community music programs moved in 1971.
 In 1974, Byrd died while conducting a pops concert on a hot summer evening in Wilson Park.
 That year the Young Artist Competition was renamed in his honor.

 An Ireland concert tour took place in April 2014 by the Flint Youth Symphony Orchestra.
 In August 2016 Rodney Lontine was appointed as the new CEO of Flint Institute of Music.
 In 2017, Flint Youth Theatre held its first New Works Festival.

-On August 13, 2018, Flint Youth Theatre was expanded into Flint Repertory Theatre, or “The Rep”, a professional nonprofit regional theatre.
+On August 13, 2018, Flint Youth Theatre was expanded into Flint Repertory Theatre, a professional nonprofit regional theatre.
 Flint Youth Theatre would continue as a program of its education department.
-The Rep will begin offering a “Signature Series” with titles to be announced at the Rep’s season announcement party on August 22.